-Cabinet Members make up the Executive and are responsible for undertaking all of the Council's functions reserved to full Council or delegated to Committees or officers, as well as taking, key decisions either individually or collectively as the Cabinet.
+Cabinet Members make up the Executive and are responsible for undertaking all the Council's functions not reserved to full Council or delegated to Committees or officers.
+Cabinet Members take key decisions, either individually or collectively as the Cabinet.
 The Executive is held to account by five Scrutiny Committees.
 Each has a specific remit, for example Housing or Children's Services.